mayoverse/kinship2/README.md

 * `pedigree.shrink()` will shrink a pedigree to a given size, keeping the most informative individuals for a single affection variable.

 * `fixParents()` will add parents for children who have a mother or dad listed that is not already included.
 It will also fix the sex status for the parent if it is mis-specified.

+* legendPlot() is a variation on plot.pedigree, which has an informative legend at the bottom with the ability to put labels for the affection statuses and coloring scheme.